adityakamath/adityakamath.github.io/_posts/2022-07-02-even-more-microros-examples.md

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/microros_portenta_ethernet.jpg"/>
-	<figcaption>The Portenta attached to the Portenta Breakout Board which is connected to the Raspberry Pi 4 on the AKROS robot using Ethernet.
-The Portenta is connected via USB to my the Pi for power.
+	<figcaption>Portenta attached to the Portenta Breakout Board which is connected to the Raspberry Pi 4 on the AKROS robot using Ethernet.
+The Portenta is connected via USB to the Pi for power.
 	</figcaption>
 </figure>